seattlerb/omnifocus-github/README.txt

     git config --global omnifocus-github.accounts "github myghe"

-For each account API end point and authentication information are should be stored in the git config under a key matching the account.
+For each account API and web end points and authentication information should be stored in the git config under a key matching the account.
 For example:

     git config --global github.user me
     git config --global github.password mypassword
     git config --global myghe.api https://ghe.mydomain.com/api/v3
-    git config --global myghe.token 1a2b3c4d5e6f7e8d
+    git config --global myghe.api https://ghe.mydomain.com/

 For each account can you specify the following parameters: